 On Campus Auditions:

-(Please note that audition slots fill quickly, particularly for the Feb. and March dates.
+(Please note that audition slots fill quickly, particularly for the February dates.
 Audition slots are limited.)

 Off Campus Auditions

-(Please note that callbacks will also take place for possible walk-ins in Chicago during the evening of the same day you audition.)
+Please note that callbacks for Chicago auditions will take place in Chicago during the evening of the same day you audition.

 *It is possible to set up audition times outside of these dates; however these are subject to faculty availability and you must have submitted a screening audition.
 Having your audition seen by the full faculty is preferable.
-Please contact Ken Martin with questions concerning possible alternate audition dates and times.
+Please contact Monica Bell with questions concerning possible alternate audition dates and times.

 - Approximately 16 bars of 2 contrasting styles taken from the musical theatre repertory.
 Please make every effort for one song to be from the classical musical theatre canon, preferably pre-1960. (an accompanist will be provided)